christianparet/RaBIDS/README.md

-# raBIDS
+# RaBIDS
-rapid, automated conversion to Brain Imaging Data Structure (BIDS)
+Rapid, automated conversion to Brain Imaging Data Structure (BIDS)

 ## Welcome!
 Thank you for looking at this code repository!
 I hope you find the content helpful.